-Companies with a calendar year end will be required to apply the IFRS® Accounting Standards requirements effective from January 1, 2025 as outlined in section [\Requirements effective in 2025\](#).
-Refer to our [\Illustrative disclosures\](#) and [\Disclosure checklist\](#) for our guides to condensed interim financial statements that reflect Accounting Standards effective from January 1, 2025.
+Companies with a calendar year end will be required to apply the IFRS® Accounting Standards requirements effective from January 1, 2025 as outlined in section [Requirements effective in 2025](#).
+Refer to our [Illustrative disclosures](#) and [disclosure checklist](#) for our guides to financial statements that reflect Accounting Standards effective from January 1, 2025.
+Also refer to our [IFRS Accounting Toolkit](#) hub for resources to help you prepare your year end financial statements, including the [Areas of focus for 2025 year ends](#) podcast and [Three key considerations for 2025 year-end reporting](#) video.

 Although not effective in 2025, companies should be aware of the new amendments to IFRS 9 and IFRS 7 - Classification and Measurement of Financial Instruments and IFRS 9 - Power Purchase Agreements, which are effective January 1, 2026.
-Companies should also be aware of the new Accounting Standards, IFRS 18 General Presentation and Disclosure and IFRS 19 Subsidiaries without Public Accountability: Disclosures, which are effective January 1, 2027.
-However, these amendments and new Accounting Standards may require some lead time to prepare for implementation.
-The latest information on the new amendments and standards are provided in the below sections, [\Major projects and new Accounting Standards\](#) and [\Other developments\](#).
+The latest information on the new amendments and standards are provided in the below sections, [Major projects and new Accounting Standards](#) and [Other developments](#).